Justype/justype.github.io/content/bio.md

 ## My Programming and Bioinformatics Journey

 I started learning to code back in 2017 during my first year at [HZAU](http://www.hzau.edu.cn/).
 I was really into the idea of making games with Unity, so I picked up C#.
 Ironically, I never actually made a game—but I did fall in love with programming.
-I ended up learning a lot about software development, especially with tools like Xamarin (which is now .NET MAUI).
+I ended up learning a lot about software development, especially with tools like [Xamarin](https://github.com/xamarin) (which is now [.NET MAUI](https://github.com/dotnet/maui)).

-In my third year, I stumbled across bioinformatics and was immediately hooked.
+In my third year, I came across bioinformatics and was immediately interested.
 The idea of using code to solve biological problems felt exciting and meaningful.
-I started dabbling in Python and R, though I didn’t get much hands-on time back then.
+I started learning a bit of Python and R, but I didn’t get much practice at that time.

-That all changed in 2022 when I started my master’s in biology at [NYU](https://www.nyu.edu/).
-That’s when I really dove into bioinformatics—learning Python, R, shell scripting, and getting comfortable with data analysis, statistics, and even some machine learning.
-I was amazed by how powerful coding can be in the world of biology.
-I also got introduced to cutting-edge sequencing technologies like single-cell sequencing and spatial transcriptomics, which sparked a strong interest in research.
+Things changed in 2022 when I began my master’s in biology at [NYU](https://www.nyu.edu/).
+That’s when I really got into bioinformatics—learning Python, R, shell scripting, and becoming more comfortable with data analysis, statistics, and even some machine learning.
+I was amazed by how useful coding could be in biology.
+I also learned about new sequencing technologies like single-cell sequencing and spatial transcriptomics, which deepened my interest in research.

-Due to various reasons, I decided to continue my studies at [McMaster](https://www.mcmaster.ca/) in 2025, where I’m now working on single-cell and spatial transcriptomics to study glioblastoma.
-I'm excited to keep learning and contribute to this rapidly evolving field.
+In 2025, I decided to continue my studies at [McMaster](https://www.mcmaster.ca/), where I now work on single-cell and spatial transcriptomics to study glioblastoma.
+I’m excited to keep learning and contribute to this fast-moving field.

 ## Further Reading